jvdslikke/thingify-core/README.md

 # The idea

 I found Home Assistant quite difficult to use.

-A new plugin was hard to get included because a pull request had to be accepted, while they have a lot of open pull requests.
+Also a new plugin was hard to get included because a pull request had to be accepted, while they have a lot of open pull requests.
 If plugins could run in containers, they can be secured so no need to have them reviewed.

 # Roadmap